 University Housing COVID-19 Updates

-Enhanced cleaning has been taking place in all of the SOU residence halls since Monday, March 16.
+Increased efforts of sanitizing have been taking place in all of the SOU residence halls since March 2020.

 - crash-bars on exit doors